hasithaa/fork-module-ballerina-workflow/docs/handle-data.md

 }
 ```

-The runtime automatically manages the futures and delivers data when they arrive.
+The runtime automatically manages the futures and delivers each item of data when it arrives.

 ## Wait for Data